Explore this course:

 In this module, you will explore the perceptual and cognitive foundations of music.
 Over the course of the module, we cover issues in the neuropsychology of music, examine memory processes in music, learn about the complex relationship between music and emotions and the psychological foundations of the elements of music such as pitch and rhythm.
 The module will give you contemporary insight and understanding of the way in which our brains and bodies engage with and process musical sound.

-15 credits - The Social and Applied Psychology of Music
+15 credits - Applied Music Psychology: Education, Community and Health

 -